Jahenr/CheatSheets/NPM_CheatSheet.md

         # Install a particular package for all projects, in other words install package with global scope
                 npm install package_name -g

+        # Install a package as a development dependency
+                npm install package_name --save-dev

         # To Lists the installed versions of all dependencies in this software
                 npm list